Our Blog

 Weyerhaeuser’s Treater Series lumber is graded by a patented, computerized system to ensure that every piece starts straight and stays straight.
 For more information go to our Treated Lumber page.

-Read more information on treated lumber.
+More useful information on treated lumber:

 • Use/retention charts